CxELabs/M365HOL/instructions2.md

 1. [] Close the Connect Box dialog and click on **Box API Demo** to expand.

+	> [!NOTE] If you do not see Box API Demo listed, refresh the page.

 1. [] Click on the **Test now** button.

 	^IMAGE[Open Screenshot](\Media\apiBox7.JPG)